 Hasselback potatoes originated from Sweden in the 1950s.
 It's a type of baked potato that involves cutting the potato about halfway through into very thin slices.
 The potatoes is then topped with a variety of different toppings and baked.

 Traditionally russet potatoes are used for Hasselback potatoes and are topped with savory toppings like garlic, butter, herbs, and cheese.
-However, this Hasselback Sweet Potato is a play on sweet potato casserole and is filled with maple cinnamon butter and topped with crushed pecans.
+However, this recipe is a play on sweet potato casserole and is filled with maple cinnamon butter and topped with crushed pecans.

 The key to making perfect Hasselback Sweet Potatoes is getting that thin and even slice halfway down the potato without cutting through the bottom of the potato.
 Without much practice, this can be difficult.
 But I'm here to help.
 Here are a few tips for getting the perfect Hasselback slices.